bazelbuild/buildtools/buildozer/README.md

 ### Usage
 `buildozer [OPTIONS] ['command args' | -f FILE ] label-list`

 Here, `label-list` is a comma separated list of Bazel labels, for example `//path/to/pkg1:rule1, //path/to/pkg2:rule2`.
 Buildozer reads commands from FILE ( - for stdin (format:|-separated command line arguments to buildozer, excluding flags))

-OPTIONS can be one of the following:
+OPTIONS include the following options:

-`--stdout` : write changed BUILD file to stdout
+`-stdout` : write changed BUILD file to stdout
-`--buildifier` : path to buildifier binary
+`-buildifier` : path to buildifier binary
-`-P cores` : number of cores to use for concurrent actions
-`--numio N` : number of concurrent actions
-`-k` : apply all commands, even if there are failures
+`-k` : apply all commands, even if there are failures `-quiet` : suppress informational messages
-`--eol-comments` : when adding a new comment, put it on the same line if possible
-`--root_dir` : If present, use this folder rather than $PWD to find the root directory
-`--quiet` : suppress informational messages
-`--edit-variables` : For attributes that simply assign a variable (e.g. hdrs = LIB_HDRS), edit the build variable instead of appending to the attribute
-`--output_proto` : output serialized devtools.buildozer.Output protos instead of human-readable strings
-`--shorten_labels` : convert added labels to short form, e.g. //foo:bar => :bar
+`-shorten_labels` : convert added labels to short form, e.g. //foo:bar => :bar

-`--delete_with_comments` : If a list attribute should be deleted even if there is a comment attached to it
+See `buildozer -help` for the full list.

 Buildozer supports the following commands(`'command args'`):
 - `add <attr> <value(s)>`
 - `new_load <path> <symbol(s)>`